php-repos/phpkg-documentations/installation.md

 First step is to download required files.
 You can do it automatically or manually.

 ### Use Installer

+> **Note**
+> These installer work on Unix/Linux and macOS systems.
+Support for windows will be added soon.

 Using the installer will be the easiest method.
 You can simply run the following line, and you should have it ready to use: